Helping Your Mac To Run Faster With These Simple Tips

 Delete Unusable Apps

-Apps you aren’t using can slow down the performance of your MacBook.
-If you installed an app, you’re no longer using, say goodbye to it by deleting the app.
+If you installed an app you’re no longer using, say goodbye to it by deleting the app.
 You’ll be surprised by the sudden boost in speed and performance of your Mac.

 Clear Browser Cache

 Okay, don’t always blame your MacBook for its sluggish performance while surfing the web or doing a report.
-Sometimes you need to check the browser you’re using and remove the browser cache.
+Sometimes, cache files – including cache web pages stored by web browsers – can accumulate and slow down your Mac.

 The removal process depends on the type of browser you’re using.
 But in most browsers such as Google Chrome, you go to Settings and History option.
 Now, you can remove the browser cache!